 What Do Turtles Eat?
 Turtles are unique reptiles notable for their hard shells, which come in handy to protect them from their predators.
 These organisms can be found disseminated in various parts of the globe, meaning they can thrive in almost every climate.

 Turtle diet is diverse.
-When looking at the sea turtles, for instance, their diet varies depending on the species.
+When looking at sea turtles, for instance, their diet varies depending on the species.
 These organisms can be purely carnivorous, herbivorous, or omnivorous.

 Some species change their feeding behavior as they go through the stages of their lifecycle.
-A good example is the green sea turtle which takes up a carnivorous diet when it hatches through to the juvenile stage, but as an adult, it becomes herbivorous.
+A good example is the green sea turtle, which takes up a carnivorous diet when it hatches through to the juvenile stage, but as an adult, it becomes herbivorous.

 Table of Contents